Spirit of Japan (Extrait de Parfum) by Elixir Attar

 KovexKovex 2 years ago

-Japan is still my dream destination.
-How nice to have at least been there for this little ceremony.
+Japan is still my dream travel destination.
+How nice it was to be part of this little ceremony.

 Translated · Show originalShow translation